Matthew Hogg BSc (Hons) mFNTP mNNA mABH mABNLP

 Gasoline - Vapours cause central nervous system depression.
 In healthy individuals, high level exposure leads to symptoms such as eye and respitory irritation, dizziness, headache, drowsiness and incoordination.

 Vehicle Exhaust - Despite attempts in recent years to reduce pollution from vehicle exhausts, there is no getting away from the fact that burning petroleum products produces undesirable chemical byproducts.
-Some of the major chemicals in vehicle exhaust fumes include carbon monoxide, nitrogen dioxide, sulphur dioxide, benzene, formaldehyde, polycyclic hydrocarbons and suspended particles, including PM-10 (particles less than 10 microns in size).
+Some of the major chemicals in vehicle exhaust fumes include carbon monoxide, nitrogen dioxide, sulphur dioxide, benzene, formaldehyde, polycyclic hydrocarbons and suspended particles, including PM-10 (particles less than 10 microns in size - visible only with a good dissecting microscope).
 Even in otherwise healthy individuals, these chemicals are known to cause a wide range of symptoms.
 In the chemically sensitive, benzene, formaldehyde and polycyclic hydrocarbons are known to be particularly likely to trigger symptoms.

 Household Cleaning Products - The Environmental Protection Agency (EPA) in the US states that the air in the average home may be up to 5 times as polluted as the air outside.
 Much of this pollution comes from the use of common household cleaning products.
 They also caution that of the many thousands of chemicals in use only around 3 in 10 have actually been safety tested.
 Examples of common chemicals in cleaning products include diethyl phthalate, found in a range of products, toluene, found in stain removers, and hexane/xylene, found in aerosol sprays.
 Diethyl Phthalate is a known endocrine disrupter (interferes with hormone activity), toluene is a known carcinogen (cancer causing agent) and can cause neurological problems, and finally both hexane and xylene can also damage the nervous system.